William Yeager: Career

+At Stanford in 1979, Yeager wrote the ttyftp serial line file transfer program, which was developed into the Macintosh version of the Kermit protocol at Columbia University.

-The code routed Parc Universal Packet (PUP), XNS, IP and CHAOSNet.
-The router used Bill's Network Operating System (NOS).
-The NOS also supported the EtherTIPS that were used throughout the Stanford LAN for terminal access to both the LAN and the Internet.
-This code was licensed by Cisco Systems in 1987 and comprised the core of the first Cisco IOS.
+During his 20-year tenure at Stanford he worked in the Knowledge Systems Laboratory as well as the Stanford University Computer Science department.
+Yeager's 1981 Stanford router used his custom Network Operating System (NOS).
+The code routed PARC Universal Packet (PUP), Xerox Network Systems (XNS), Internet Protocol (IP) and Chaosnet packets.
+His NOS was also used in the EtherTIPS that were used throughout the Stanford LAN for terminal access to both the LAN and the Internet.
+This code was licensed by Cisco Systems in 1987 and became the core of the first Cisco IOS.
 This provided the groundwork for a new, global communications approach.

-He is also known for his role in the creation of the IMAP mail protocol.
+He is also known for his role in the creation of the Internet Message Access Protocol (IMAP) mail protocol.
 In 1984 he conceived of a client/server protocol, designed its functionality, applied for and received the grant money for its implementation.
-In 1985 Mark Crispin was hired to work with Bill on what became the IMAP protocol.
-Along with Mark, who implemented the protocols details and wrote the first client, MMD, Bill wrote the first Unix IMAP server.
-Bill later implemented MacMM which was the first MacIntosh IMAP client.
+In 1985 Mark Crispin was hired to work with him on what became the IMAP protocol.
+Along with Mark, who implemented the protocols details and wrote the first client, MMD, Yeager wrote the first Unix IMAP server.
+Yeager later implemented MacMM which was the first Macintosh IMAP client.
 Frank Gilmurray assisted with the initial part of this implementation.